Last updated: May 15, 2020

 The College is well positioned for the current “shelter at home” environment.
 Beginning January 1, 2020, the College implemented a decentralized administrative structure, with our staff working from home and minimal in-person meetings.
 This will continue indefinitely.

-At this time, all in-person coursework for Winter Term is completed.
+At this time, all in-person coursework is completed.
 We have no plans to offer additional regular courses in the future.
 We are instating a moratorium on all in-person meetings and will instead plan to meet via phone or online platforms .

 Commencement is currently planned for June 25 at Zenger Farms.
 However, this is subject to change depending upon the status of the pandemic.